Product School

 Ellen Merryweather

-Market research, for Product Managers, is an absolute necessity for success.
+Market research forms the foundation of any successful product strategy.
 Much of the time, you’ll find that your company has already outsourced your market research to a firm.
 But if you’re working on your own project or at a smaller startup, you might find this responsibility falling into your lap.

 That’s why you need us!
 And we’re here to help.